About the Shared Rural Network

 What is the Shared Rural Network (SRN)?

 The Shared Rural Network (SRN) is transforming mobile coverage, countrywide.
 The project was developed by the UK’s four mobile network operators (MNOs) with support from Government.
-The programme will make 4G mobile broadband available to 95% of the UK.
-The operators expect this will extend mobile coverage to an additional 280,000 premises and for people in cars on an additional 16,000km of the UK’s roads, boosting productivity and investment in rural areas.
+The programme has already made 4G mobile broadband available to 95% of the UK.
+Additionally, the operators have extended mobile coverage to an additional 280,000 premises and for people in cars on an additional 16,000km of the UK’s roads, boosting productivity and investment in rural areas.

 Each of the MNOs’ individual networks will cover 90% of the UK, enabling rural businesses and communities to thrive.